Millions of low-income Americans eligible for tax refund boost this year

 Who is eligible

-The expands who can claim the EITC by raising income limits for childless workers.
+The American Rescue Plan expanded who can claim the EITC by raising income limits for childless workers.
 Taxpayers without kids who earned up to $21,430 from a job, gigs or self-employment can claim the credit when they file their tax returns this season.
 (In most years, workers earning more than about $16,000 are ineligible for the EITC.)
-Taxpayers can also choose to use income from 2019 to qualify for the credit — useful for those who lost their jobs in 2020.
+Taxpayers can also choose to use income from 2019 to qualify for the credit — useful for those who lost work in 2020.

 The IRS has also scrapped prior years' age limits for the EITC.
 Previously, only workers ages 25 to 64 could claim it.
 This tax season, any worker 19 or older who meets the income guidelines can qualify for the credit, as well as 18-year-olds who are homeless or who have been in foster care.